KVM-based VMs get automatically created by our system immediately after the payment is received for the associated order.

-Below them can be viewed bandwidth limit and usage, available RAM, and available storage space.
+Below them can be viewed bandwidth limit and usage, and available RAM.

-- noVNC console - provides out-of-band access for the VM, which is quite convenient for debugging connectivity issues.
+Provides out-of-band access for the VM, which is quite convenient for debugging connectivity issues.
 If the screen is black, make sure to tap on a keyboard button, this will "wake" the VM screen.
-The "CTRL+ALT+DEL" button can be seen on the upper right corner.
+The "CTRL+ALT+DEL" button can be seen in the upper right corner.